Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 Key Takeaways:

-- A standard cup of coffee delivers roughly 95 mg of caffeine, while a typical matcha serving contains about 38–70 mg.
+- A typical cup of coffee delivers around 95 mg, while a typical matcha serving contains about 38–70 mg.

 - Matcha pairs its caffeine with L-theanine, an amino acid that smooths out the stimulant curve and promotes calm focus.

-- Coffee hits faster and harder, but that spike often comes with jitters and a crash.
+- Coffee generally hits faster and more intensely, but that spike often comes with jitters and a crash.

 - Neither option solves the tolerance problem: drink enough of either, and you'll need more to feel the same effect.